BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### Onchain addresses

 - All onchain addresses MUST be a [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) version 0 ("SegWit") or [bech32m](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki) version 1 ("Taproot") address or null.
-- The lsp/user MAY support other address types.
+- The lsp/client MAY support other address types.

 > **Rationale** Onchain addresses MUST be null in case onchain payments are unsupported.
 This MUST be clearly indicated though.
 See options dictionary.

 ### Actors

-`LSP` is the API provider. `User` is the user/client of the API.
+`LSP` is the API provider. `Client` is the client of the API.

 ### Channel sides

-`user_balance` are the funds on the user side. `lsp_balance` are the funds on the LSP side.
+`client_balance` are the funds on the client side. `lsp_balance` are the funds on the LSP side.

 ### Overprovisioning

-The LSP is allowed to overprovision channels/onchain-payments/onchain-fees as long as it benefits the user.
+The LSP is allowed to overprovision channels/onchain-payments/onchain-fees as long as it benefits the client.

 > **Rationale** The lsp may need to "bin" UTXOs.